Characterization for Campanato norm via quasi-Banach function spaces not assuming the Fatou property: Preliminaries

 \section{Preliminaries}

 To prove Theorem \ref{thm:main}, we employ the Calder\'on--Zygmund decomposition using a sparse family.
-A collection ${\mathcal S}\subset{\mathcal Q}({\mathbb R}^n)$ is called a sparse family if for every $Q\in{\mathcal S}$, there exists a measurable subset $E_Q\subset Q$ such that: \begin{itemize} \item[(1)] $|Q|\le2|E_Q|$; \item[(2)] The sets $E_Q$ are pairwise disjoint. \end{itemize} In addition, ${\mathcal D}(Q)$ denotes the collection of all cubes obtained by finitely many bisections of $Q$.
-Using the Calder\'on--Zygmund decomposition, we obtain the following lemma, which is a simplified version of Lemma 5.1 in \cite{LOR17}.
+A collection ${\mathcal S}\subset{\mathcal Q}({\mathbb R}^n)$ is called a sparse family if for every $Q\in{\mathcal S}$, there exists a measurable subset $E_Q\subset Q$ such that: \begin{itemize} \item[(1)] $|Q|\le2|E_Q|$; \item[(2)] The family $\{E_Q\}_{Q\in{\mathcal S}}$ is pairwise disjoint. \end{itemize} In addition, ${\mathcal D}(Q)$ denotes the collection of all cubes obtained by finitely many bisections of $Q$.
+Using the Calder\'on--Zygmund decomposition, we obtain the following lemma, which is a simplified version of Lemma 5.1 in \cite{LOR17} (see also \cite[Lemma 3.1.2]{Hytonen21}).

 \begin{lemma} Let $Q_0\in{\mathcal Q}({\mathbb R}^n)$.
 Then there exists a sparse family ${\mathcal S}\subset{\mathcal D}(Q_0)$ such that

 \end{lemma}